7 Tips to Take Great Travel Photos on Your iPhone

 An iPhone Camera Vs. A Traditional DSLR Camera

-In fact, with a little preparation and forethought, you can capture the essence of truly wonderful memories.
+With a little preparation and forethought, you can capture the essence of truly wonderful memories.
 The following 7 tips will help you take great travel photos using just your iPhone.

 Print your iPhone Photos